johnjake/car-trackers/README.md

           To login the cartrack app you may use the email as username and password: `password+n` sample username: `sincere@april.biz` password: `password1` the n'th is the user id.

+          * In case of failure to fetch from end point due to 404, 403, 500 or other server failure, a simple fallback was integrated to shift from end-point to local (car_owners.json)

           * You can also add user and sign-up can be found in login screen.

           * Paging was not coded due to time limit and endpoint does not have pagination.